chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/laravel.md

 This command will block your terminal and show live logs from each of the running services.
 With the MariaDB database up and running, you can now update Laravel's main `.env` file to change the database connection from **sqlite** to **mysql**.

 Open the `.env` file in your editor of choice and locate the database settings.
-The `DB_CONNECTION` parameter is set to `sqlite`, you should change that to `mysql` and uncomment the remaining variables to reflect the settings from your `docker-compose.yaml` file:
+The `DB_CONNECTION` parameter is set to `sqlite`, you should change that to `mysql` and uncomment the remaining variables to reflect the settings from your `docker-compose.yaml` file.
+This is how the database section should look like when you're finished editing:

 ```ini
 DB_CONNECTION=mysql